Niles086/reading-notes/code-201/class-06.md

 2. Briefly describe the relationship between the DOM and JavaScript

 ## Answers Section 2
+1. The DOM  representation of a web page's structure.
+2. JavaScript provides a means to access, modify, and respond to the content and structure of a web page represented by the DOM.

 ## Things I want to know more about